 If you are vegan or allergic to eggs don’t forget to check for egg in the ingredients – most dry noodles don’t contain them but some types do.

 For the sake of simplicity and having a pantry-staple meal ready to hand, I usually only make this recipe with dried noodles, but you can of course use fresh ones.
 Just follow the package instructions to cook and then add the sauce as usual after draining and rinsing the noodles.

 Additions and Pairings

-Although absolutely delicious by itself, garlic sesame noodles are meant to be a side dish.
-Make it a main by adding:
+Although absolutely delicious by themselves, sesame garlic ramen noodles are an amazing side dish.
+Make it a filling main by adding: